 How to deploy an agent using Gearset

-Deploying Agents doesn’t need to be difficult — Gearset makes the process easy.
-Log in, or sign up to your 30-day free trial to follow along with this Service Agent deployment.
+The deployment process doesn’t need to be difficult — Gearset makes it easy.
+Log in, or sign up to your 30-day free trial to follow along with this Agentforce Service Agent deployment.

 Select your source and target